 - Regulatory reforms: Bahrain has a strong track record of reform and deregulation, which has attracted industry-leading companies like Amazon Web Services (AWS) to invest further in our country.
 Minimisation of operational costs and tax burdens for ICT firms interested in establishing a foothold in the Kingdom remains a cornerstone of this long-term strategy.
 A recent KPMG Cost of Doing Business Report noted that ICT businesses in Bahrain benefit from 15-20% less annual operating costs compared to GCC neighbours.

 - Digital infrastructure investment: We continue to actively invest in infrastructure to increase readiness for a digital economy.
-From new hyperscale data centres that will boost cloud adoption for business, to the roll out of a nationwide 5G network and an additional 60,000 km of fibre-optic cable, the Kingdom is an ideal home for growth industries, like autonomous vehicles and IoT.
+From new hyperscale data centres that will boost cloud adoption for business, to the roll out of a nationwide 5G network, the Kingdom is an ideal home for growth industries, like autonomous vehicles and IoT.

 - Capitalising on talent: With nearly 60% of the population under the age of 30, we know our younger generations are the key to capturing our full economic potential.
 Heavy investments in specialised training programmes in emerging industries have advanced readiness among our young, tech-savvy population.
 Tamkeen, the Kingdom’s Labour Fund, provides businesses with training, technical and financial support, and helps to bring those in need of experience into the workplace.
 Our youth have proven their readiness through record response rates to AWS’ Training and Certification Programme in Bahrain.
 Within the scheme’s first few months, sign-up rates exceeded both China and India with over 2,300 registering.